comprna/METEORE/README.md

 ```
 snakemake -s Nanopolish nanopolish_results/example_nanopolish-freq-perCG.tsv
 ```
-This will produce the `nanopolish_results` output directory containing all output files. `example_nanopolish-log.tsv` is the raw output after running `nanopolish call-methylation`. `example_nanopolish-log-perCG.tsv` contains per-read per-site data, which splits up the CpG group containing multiple nearby sites into its constituent CpG sites. `example_nanopolish-freq-perCG.tsv` stores the per-site including the position of the CpG site on the reference genome, methylation frequency and coverage.
+This will produce the `nanopolish_results` output directory containing all output files. `example_nanopolish-log.tsv` is the raw output after running `nanopolish call-methylation`. `example_nanopolish-log-perCG.tsv` contains per-read per-site data, which splits up the CpG group containing multiple nearby sites into its constituent CpG sites. `example_nanopolish-freq-perCG.tsv` stores the per-site data including the position of the CpG site on the reference genome, methylation frequency and coverage.

 ## DeepSignal (snakemake pipeline)
 The first step is to create the environment from the nanopolish.yml file: